hrishim/llvl_prog1_book/src/memory_inst.md

 **Note:** The ARM Architecture Reference Manual has detailed description of all the instructions discussed in this book.
 It is a useful reference to have when you attempt to write your own code for the exercises.

 ## Copy memory using operations of different sizes
 Now for a small challenge.
 In file *exercises/memory_instructions/ex_1e.s* the text "Welcome To ARM Assembly World" has been stored in memory and the address of the first byte of this string is placed in x0.
-The register x1 is loaded with the address of a memory location that you may write to.
+The register x1 is loaded with the address of a memory location to which you may write.
 Using any combination of word, half-word, double-word and byte operations copy the text pointed to by x0 to the location pointed to by x1.

 <details>
   <summary>The solution to this exercise is below (also in exercises/memory_instructions/ex_1e_solution.s)</summary>